-Our approach to writing a best man speech is to make it personal.
-There are plenty of places online to find generic speeches with canned jokes, but…seriously?
+Our approach to writing a great best man speech is to make it personal.
+There are plenty of places online to find generic speech templates with canned jokes that might even be funny, but that’s not ho to write a best man speech?

-10 questions we ask the best man before writing his speech
+10 questions we ask before writing a best man speech

 1. How do you know the groom?
 This is the first and most important question.
 The groom chose you because he knows you, he loves you, he trusts you.
 You have shared experiences that go all the way back to…when?
 What event?
 What time?
 I need to know this, because the entire premise of your speech is based on your relationship with the groom.